Thriving Gluten Free

 First, mix the oats and nuts then combine with the maple syrup, coconut oil and spices.
 Make sure all of the oats and nuts are completely coated in the liquid mixture.

-Pour the mixture onto a baking sheet.
+Pour the mixture onto a large baking sheet.
 Spread evenly into a thin layer.
 Use two pans if you have to!
 Granola bakes best in a thin layer.

 You'll know when the granola is done baking when it turns a beautiful golden brown color.